 World Table Tennis Championships (1926-2018)

 The Chinese stayed consistent in the 1977 world table tennis championship, securing 17 out of 32 medals.
 1979 was yet another year of Chinese players dominating table tennis.
 The Chinese won 4 out of 7 titles in the 1979 world table tennis championship.
 They secured 20 out of 32 medals.
 1981, 1983, 1985, and 1987 were the years of China’s total triumph in table tennis.
-The Chinese players won all 7 of the events and secured the most medals consecutively from 1981 to 1987.
+The Chinese players won all 7 events and consecutively secured the most medals from 1981 to 1987.

 China’s dominance in World table tennis championships continued onwards, hailing with the best table tennis World Champions in the 20s.
-Zhang Jike, Wang Liqin, Wang Hao, and Xu Xin were the notable players from 2001 to 2013, making the nation unbeatable in table tennis.
+Zhang Jike, Wang Liqin, Wang Hao, and Xu Xin were notable players from 2001 to 2013, making the nation unbeatable in table tennis.
 The 2015 World table tennis championship took place in China for the fifth time.

 The Chinese players kept dominating the championship by winning most of the world titles.
 Also, they score the highest number of medals.